angular-schule/angular-cli-ghpages/README.md

 - Example:
   - `ng deploy --add=true`

-If is set to `true`, it will only add, and never remove existing files.
+If it is set to `true`, it will only add, and never remove existing files.
-By default, existing files in the target branch are removed before adding the ones.
+By default, existing files in the target branch are removed before adding new ones.
 [More information](https://www.npmjs.com/package/gh-pages#optionsadd).

 #### --dir <a name="dir"></a>